 The story, which resulted in what has been called the scariest movie ever, is sketchy but believed to be inspired by the exorcism of Robbie Mannheim, also known as Roland Doe.
 A 12-year old boy.
 Not a girl.

-According to the attending priest, the boy attempted to contact his late aunt using an Ouija board, after which paranormal activity started in the home including unexplained noises and an occurrence of a poltergeist-like event involving blankets flying around of their own accord.
-Robbie then began to show signs of possession, speaking in tongues and blisters and cuts appearing.
+According to the attending priest, the boy attempted to contact his late aunt using an Ouija board, after which paranormal activity started in the home, including unexplained noises and an occurrence of a poltergeist-like event involving blankets flying around of their own accord.
+Robbie then began to show signs of possession, speaking in tongues and blisters and cuts appearing on his body.
 He was taken to a mental institute in St. Louis where he was treated both mentally and spiritually.
 It was here that a group of priests started to perform various exorcising rituals to try and extract the demon.
-After a staggering total of 30 attempts, the priests were satisfied that they had successfully banished the demon from Robbie's body.
+After a staggering 30 attempts, the priests were satisfied that they had successfully banished the demon from Robbie's body.

 After the ceremony he went on to have a very normal life, including a successful career at NASA.
 If my mother only knew that demon possession could lead to working for NASA, I'm positive that she would have made me play with Oujia boards every night.

 The exact details of the story, including what some believe to be only mild paranormal happenings, are highly disputed as the story has been passed down and retold in numerous versions.

 But still, "mild" paranormal happenings are still paranormal happenings.